sercankulcu/sercankulcu.github.io/_thoughts/small-projects-and-the-joy-of-finishing.md

 date: 2025-03-08
 description: "A finished small thing has met reality; an enormous plan may still be waiting to do so."
 tags:
    - projects
    - learning
-  - completion
+   - endings
 ---

 I used to think a project had to be large to deserve attention.
 Large projects looked serious.
 Small ones looked temporary, almost like exercises.
 Over time, I began to suspect that scale and seriousness are not the same thing.